FRCTeam3255/NURDVision/README.md

 ### Jetson initial setup and flashing:

-Step 1: Plug micro usb cable into the jetson (small side into the port next to audio jacks, and the large side into your PC running UBUNTU).
+__Step 1__: Plug micro usb cable into the jetson (small side into the port next to audio jacks, and the large side into your PC running UBUNTU).

-Step 3: Plug in TV, webcam, ethernet and Mouse/Keyboard to jetson
+__Step 2__: Plug in TV, webcam, ethernet and Mouse/Keyboard to jetson

-Step 4: Turn jetson into recovery mode by holding down the recovery button and pressing restart (if the jetson is on already) or power off (if the jetson is off)
+__Step 3__: Turn jetson into recovery mode by holding down the recovery button and pressing restart (if the jetson is on already) or power off (if the jetson is off)

-Step 5: Open up console (terminal) on your LINUX computer
+__Step 4__: Open up console (terminal) on your LINUX computer

-Step 6: Type lsusb into the ubuntu PC's console and check to make sure that there is a NVidia device plugged in
+__Step 5__: Type lsusb into the ubuntu PC's console and check to make sure that there is a NVidia device plugged in

-Step 7: Download flashJetson.run Type:
+__Step 6__: Download flashJetson.run Type:

 	 mkdir jetsonInstall; cd jetsonInstall; wget https://github.com/FRCTeam3255/NURDVision/raw/master/flashJetson.run; bash ./flashJetson.run

-Step 8: Continue through the user intuitive flashing process (this may take a few hours) selecting Jetson Tk1 where available
+__Step 7__: Continue through the user intuitive flashing process (this may take a few hours) selecting Jetson Tk1 where available

-Follow the on screen steps. _**DO NOT INSTALL OPENCV OR ANY SAMPLES AT THIS POINT**_.
+Follow the on screen steps.

+_**DO NOT INSTALL OPENCV OR ANY SAMPLES AT THIS POINT**_.

 It should say flash succesfull.

 ~~You may be asked to enter an ip address.
 On the jetson type: `ifconfig` then type result inte addr: (example 192.168.0.0) into the prompt on your LINUX computer.
 Click continue.~~

-Jetson intial setup complete!
+_Jetson intial setup complete!_

 ### Jetson NURDVision installation:
 A PC is no longer needed as this work is done on the jetson

-(alterantively can be done by ssh by typing: ssh ubuntu@(IP-ADDRESS-FOUND-IN-IFCONFIG) password:ubuntu and typing commands there instead)
+(alterantively can be done by ssh by typing: ssh ubuntu@tegra-ubuntu password:ubuntu and typing commands there instead)

-Step 1: download install.sh to jetson.
+__Step 1__: download install.sh to jetson.
 Type:

 	wget https://github.com/FRCTeam3255/NURDVision/raw/master/install.sh; bash ./install.sh

 (this may take a few hours)

-Step 2: once complete you can now download the latest code, compile and run it, type:
+__Step 2__: once complete you can now download the latest code, compile and run it, type:

 	nurdall

-Jetson NURDVision installation complete!
+_Jetson NURDVision installation complete!_

 ### Custom command info:

 	nurdget 		downloads latest NURDVision from github
 	nurdcompile		compliles NURDVision as runNURDVision
 	nurdrun			runs runNURDVision
 	nurdrun	-debug		runs runNURDVision with viewer

 	nurdall			runs nurdget, nurdcompile, and nurdrun -debug;

 These commands can be run invidually if needed (i.e. only nurdcompile and nurdrun if disconnected from internet)

 Any questions contact Mike at the SuperNURDs

 ### Additional info:
 #### C++ Compiler arguments (nurdcompile)